DeepakSRR/ansible-observability-setup/README.md

 This will:

-- ✅ Wait for Grafana to be healthy
+✅ Wait for Grafana to be healthy
-- ✅ Check/create Prometheus data source
+✅ Check/create Prometheus data source
-- ✅ Import the dashboard defined in \`files/dashboard.json\`
+✅ Import the dashboard defined in \`files/dashboard.json\`

----

-## 📊 Customize the Dashboard

-1. Open Grafana UI
-2. Create or edit a dashboard
-3. Click "Share" → Export → Save to JSON
-4. Replace \`files/dashboard.json\` with your version
-5. Rerun the playbook

 ---